Wilfred/difftastic/README.md

 diff.
 Difftastic will ignore whitespace that isn't syntactically significant, but merging requires tracking whitespace.

+The [mergiraf](https://mergiraf.org/) tool does offer merges based on a tree-sitter AST however.

 ### Can difftastic ignore reordering?

 No. Difftastic always considers order to be important, so diffing